BSc (Hons) Nutritional Science

 Whether wishing to pursue a career in industry, nutrition research, education, public health and community work or in personalised nutrition practice this course provides the necessary health sciences that underpin nutritional science and personalised nutritional therapy practice.
 This course integrates a systems biology and functional nutrition approach to understanding health and illness, together with the research approaches necessary to support public health and personalised nutrition interventions.

 Bioscience underpins the study of nutrition and you will learn about nutritional biochemistry, applied physiology and pathology.
-In addition you will learn about the nutrition industry from farm to fork, the complexities of product development, and the use of natural products and the complexity of drug-nutrient-food interactions.
+In addition you will learn about the nutrition industry from farm to fork, food science and safety, the complexities of product development, and the use of natural products and the complexity of drug-nutrient-food interactions.
 You will have the opportunity to work independently and in groups with peers; to engage in collaborative research projects and to develop critical thinking, problem solving and decision-making skills as individuals and as part of a team.
 Unique to this programme you will have irrespective of location the opportunity to engage with 50 hours of online work experience with a company.

 After graduation you should feel prepared to enter the workplace at multiple levels, including: